romaincaraes/option-valuation-python/README.md

 ### Usage

-To use the Option Valuation web app, run the __app.py__ script :
+To use the Option Valuation web app, run the __option.py__ script in __option-valuation/__ folder :

+	cd option-valuation
-	streamlit run app.py
+	streamlit run option.py

 A new tab should open in your browser :